 7. Ronaldo (Brazil)

-His achievements are glorious.
-The striker won two Ballon d’Or trophies, and he was named the Best FIFA Men’s Player on three occasions, each time with a different club (Barcelona, Inter Milan, and Real Madrid).
+Just like in the case of Marco Van Basten, injuries shortened his career, but regardless, his achievements are glorious.
+He cemented his place as one of the best strikers of all time during his trophy-laden career.
+He won two Ballon d’Or trophies and was named the Best FIFA Men’s Player 3 times, each time with a different club (Barcelona, Inter Milan, and Real Madrid).
 Ronaldo was also a key figure in how Brazil used to play, winning five trophies with them, including two FIFA World Cups, in 1994 and 2002.

 Apps | Goals | Assists | Trophies Won | Notable Clubs |